VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 # Who Is Coming With Us On the Journey?

 As mentioned earlier, this guide and the accompanying RI describe a CQRS journey.
-A panel of experts comment on our development efforts as we go.
+A panel of experts comments on our development efforts as we go.
 This panel includes a CQRS expert, a software architect, a developer, a domain expert, an IT Pro, and a business manager.
 They will all comment from their own perspectives.